Portfolio

 I was hired by Prof. María Paulina Correa Burrows from the Universidad de Chile to apply Hierchical Edge Bundling (HEB) to cardiometabolic health markers for a study on the effects of obesity on the health of teenagers.
 I produced ten different HEBs, a quarto document and publication ready charts for this consultancy.
 The project is publicly accessible on my GitHub Repository

-A group of researchers led by Dr. Catalina Pimiento and Prof. Fabien Leprieur investigated the functional diversity of sharks and rays in the world.
+A group of researchers led by Dr. Catalina Pimiento and Prof. Fabien Leprieur, and including myself, investigated the functional diversity of sharks and rays in the world.

 The spatial analyses showed that elasmobranch functional richness is concentrated along continental shelves and around oceanic islands, with 18 distinguishable hotspots.
 These hotspots only marginally overlap with those of other biodiversity facets, reflecting a distinct spatial fingerprint of functional diversity.